14-16 October 2026 | Strasbourg, France | Palais de l'Europe

 25th Anniversary of the Convention on Cybercrime (Budapest Convention)

+Participation in the conference is in person only.
 Selected sessions will be livestreamed and are listed in the agenda.

-Looking ahead, the Octopus Conference 2026 — held every 12 to 18 months by the Council of Europe — will constitute one of the largest and most prominent global platforms for exchange on cybercrime, bringing together experts from more than 100 countries, international organisations, the private sector, academia and civil society.
+Looking ahead, the next Octopus Conference – held every 12 to 18 months by the Council of Europe – will constitute one of the largest and most prominent global platforms for exchange on cybercrime, bringing together experts from more than 100 countries, international organisations, the private sector, academia and civil society.

 The 2026 edition will be of particular significance as it marks the 25th anniversary of the Convention on Cybercrime (Budapest Convention) and will provide a strategic forum to address emerging challenges such as the impact of artificial intelligence on cybercrime, the phenomenon of disinformation, the prosecution of cyber-enabled international crimes, and the continued importance of conditions and safeguards to ensure respect for human rights and the rule of law.